gasparian/SFND_Lidar_Obstacle_Detection/README.md

 #### To do:
- - add median balancing at KD-tree growing step;
 - apply [regression](https://github.com/gasparian/Yandex_self-driving_meetup-2019_test/blob/master/detect_road_plane.cpp) on final road points set to make segmentation more accurate;
+ - try to add tracking based on the bboxes intersection volume on two consecutive frames (feature idea: average intensity);
+ - add median balancing at KD-tree growing step (sinply sort input arrays every time);
  - additional challenge: detect/track a bicyclist riding in front of the car, along with detecting/tracking the other surrounding obstacles in the scene, using the data at: `src/sensors/data/pcd/data_2`;